ibexa/documentation-user/docs/content_management/configure_ct_field_settings.md

 ![Select starting location](img/select_start_location.png "Selecting a starting location")

-#### Allowed Content Types
+#### Allowed content types

-In the **Allowed Content Types** area, expand the drop-down list and select from the available Content Types.
+In the **Allowed content types** area, expand the drop-down list and select from the available content types.
-No selection means that relations to all Content Types are allowed.
+No selection means that relations to all content types are allowed.